Pakistan PM visits earthquake-hit Türkiye, set to meet Erdoğan

 Pakistan on Wednesday dispatched 6.7 tons of relief goods, primarily winterized tents, for Türkiye's earthquake victims, the country's disaster management authority said.

 The fresh consignment, part of Islamabad's ongoing support to the quake-hit citizens of Türkiye and Syria, was dispatched through a Pakistan International Airlines flight, a statement from the National Disaster Management Authority said.
 Islamabad has already dispatched over 150 tons of relief goods, including tents, clothes and food items, in addition to army and civilian-trained volunteers and rescue teams to Türkiye's quake-stricken regions.
 Several Pakistani charities, including the Al-Khidmat Foundation, Baitussalam Welfare Trust and the Edhi Foundation, have also been engaged in the relief and rescue operations in different earthquake-hit areas.
-Meanwhile, Pakistan's mainstream religious party Jamiat Ulema-e-Islam (JUI-F) on Tuesday handed over the first installment of funds, a cheque for 20 million rupees ($75,000) for the earthquake victims to the Turkish consul general in Karachi, Cemal Sangu.
-JUI-F's Karachi chief, Hafiz Naeem-ur-Rehman, visited the consulate and handed over the cheque.
+Meanwhile, Pakistan's leading NGO, Alkhidmat Karachi, on Tuesday handed over the first installment of funds, a cheque for 20 million rupees ($75,000) for the earthquake victims to the Turkish consul general in Karachi, Cemal Sangu.